storacha/specs/w3-account.md

 ### Authorization

-Delegations issued by [`did:key`] principal are authorized by signing payload with private key.
-Delegations issued by a [`did:mailto`] principal are not authorized by signing over payload as there is no public key associated with [`did:mailto`] to sign it with.
-Instead, such delegations are authorized through an interactive email flow in which [account] holder is able to review and approve requested authorization through an action.
+Delegations issued by a [`did:key`] principal are authorized by signing the payload with their private key.
+Delegations issued by a [`did:mailto`] principal are not authorized by signing over the payload as there is no private key associated with [`did:mailto`] to sign it with.
+Instead, such delegations are authorized through an interactive email flow in which the [account] holder is able to review and approve the requested authorization through an action.

-Since there is no public key to sign the [UCAN] payload define an extension to the [UCAN] specification introducing two new signature types that can be used in delegations issued by [`did:mailto`] principals.
+Since there is no private key to sign the [UCAN] payload, we define an extension to the [UCAN] specification that introduces two new signature types that can be used in delegations issued by [`did:mailto`] principals.

-We also define verification mechanism for these signature types.
+We also define a verification mechanism for these signature types.

 > ℹ️ The signatures for [account]s identified by other [DID methods] are not defined.